Brisppy/rapidanalysis-open-webui/README.md

 4. Run the installation script.

        ./install.sh

+### Installation (Windows)
+If you are looking to deploy the Web application on your own device, this section contains relevant instructions.

+The below software must be installed before you can run the installation commands.
+* Git
+* Docker

+1. Open a command prompt in the directory you want to put the docker containers.
+2. Clone the required repositories.

+       git clone --branch v0.3.11 https://github.com/open-webui/open-webui
+       git clone --branch b3923 https://github.com/ggerganov/llama.cpp --config core.autocrlf=false

+3. Overwrite files.

+       robocopy .\overwrite\ .\open-webui\ /S

+4. Start the containers.

+       docker compose up

 Do note that it will take some time for the model to appear on first launch as it has to be downloaded and converted first.